 Usually, when I get a sore throat, that's almost a sign, something even worse is just around the corner.
 Want to know why you may have a sore throat when first starting keto?

 In any case, I didn't want to ruin the progress I made up to that point, but I also wanted some symptom relief for the time being.
-I was wondering which cough drops I can have that wouldn't set me back.
+I was wondering are there any cough drops that are keto friendly?

 - Cold-Eeze sugar-free